MeexReay/mtkclient-angelican/README.md

 ### mtkclient

 to use mtkclient, run ./install_udev_rules at first \
-then you can use mtkclient via ./mtkang as normal:
+then you can use mtkclient via ./mtk as normal:

 ```
-./mtkang --help
+./mtk --help
 ```

-it automatically provides --preload and --loader args to mtkclient
+or use ./mtkang that automatically puts --preload and --loader args to mtkclient

 it will use mtkclient global command if exists, \
 otherwise it will create python virtual env and run mtk.py with all the requirements \